OData/v3ProtocolDocument/OData.markdown

 If the request is a PUT request, the server MUST replace all property values with those specified in the request body.
 Missing properties MUST be set to their default values.

 If the request is a PATCH or MERGE request, the server MUST replace exactly those property values that are specified in the request body.
 Missing properties MUST NOT be altered.
+Exact semantics are defined in <ref>PATCH and MERGE</ref>.

-On success, the response SHOULD be 200 OK.
+On success, the response must be a valid <ref>update response</ref>.

-The response body MAY contain the entity representation for the entity's new state.

-The PUT, PATCH, or MERGE request MAY include a <ref>Prefer</ref> header to suggest what the server should return.

 #### Delete an Entity ####